 Watching Trump Junior defend her father was like being stuck between two oncoming trains.
 As much as she is not the one in the wrong, the moment we feel sorry for her we are accepting this bewildering case of political nepotism.
-It begs the question why a father would choose to expose his daughter to such public scrutiny when he knows very well that she would put under attack from all angles?
+It begs the question why a father would choose to expose his daughter to such public scrutiny when he knows very well that she would be thrown under a bus.

 Let’s take a look at her experience in the political sphere to get a good understanding:

 She attended Georgetown University for two years, then transferred to the Wharton Business School at the University of Pennsylvania.
 Ivanka also appeared as a boardroom advisor in Donald Trump’s TV hit The Apprentice.
 She went on to serve as Executive Vice President of Development & Acquisitions at the Trump Organisation and since her father took office she has taken a formal role as adviser to the President.